NUDelta/ce-platform/README.md

 let characterName = {
     roleName: 'name of the role',
     instruction: 'Instructions given to the participant who is cast as this role.
 This is sent as a private message to the participant, so others cannot see it.',
-    context: ['An array containing the various user contexts, derived from question answers, that define if a participant is cast as this character']
+    context: ['An array containing the various user contexts, derived from question answers, that define if a participant is cast as this character'],
-}
+    max: integer, defining how many people should be cast as this character }
 ```
 Remember to update the `characters` array with all of your character objects.